 Some hotels will include an additional charge for allowing your pet to stay with you, while others may have limits on the size of pets that it allows guests to bring indoors.
 Others market themselves as “pet-friendly” but may be geared towards certain types of domestic pet so check if you’re hoping to bring something more unexpected with you!

 If booking your hotel online, most websites and travel comparison sites will detail whether or not they’re pet friendly and include any restrictions.

 Will my pet insurance be valid abroad?

-Some pet insurance policies will include holiday cover as standard, however it’s worth checking your documents and the small print to see whether your pet will be covered on your holiday abroad.
+Some pet insurance policies will include holiday cover as standard, however check the small print to see whether your pet will be covered on your holiday abroad.

-If your policy does include overseas travel for your pet, check to see if holiday cancellation is included and what the limits and associated excesses for it are.
+If your policy does include overseas travel for your pet, see if holiday cancellation is included and what the limits and associated excesses for it are.

 Holiday cover isn’t always comprehensive, so read the fine print and make sure accidents, illnesses, injuries and other emergencies are included.
 In some policies, these are excluded and you’ll need to contact your provider to get these added to your policy before you travel.